Kartik9077/DSA/2028-the-earliest-and-latest-rounds-where-players-compete/README.md

 <p>After each round is over, the winners are lined back u in the row based on the <strong>original ordering</strong> assigned to them initially (ascending order).</p>

 <p>The players numbered <code>firstPlayer</code> and <code>scondPlayer</code> are the best in the tournament.
 They can win against any other player before they compete against each other.
-If any two other players compete against each other, either of them might win, and thus you may <strong>choose</strong> the outcome of this round.</p>
+If any two other players compete against each other, either of them might win, and thus you may <strong>choose</strong> the outcome o this round.</p>

 <p>Given the integers <code>n</code>, <code>firtPlayer</code>, and <code>secondPlayer</code>, return <em>an integer array containing two values, the <strong>earliest</strong> possible round number and the&nbsp;<strong>latest</strong> possible round number in which these two players will compete against each other respectively</em>.</p>